isaacfungg/obsidian/2025 Winter Notes/CPSC 304/Review.md

 - **Logical schema**: Describes the _structure of the data_ (tables, relationships, constraints) independent of physical storage.
 * **Physical Data Independence**: Ability to modify physical schema without changing logical schema
 * **Logical Data Independence**: Ability to change the conceptual schema without changing applications
+* **Integrity Constraints**: Condition that must be true for any instance of the database
 #### Relational Model
 **Relational Database**: A set of relations **Relation**: Made up of 2 parts